unspentspace/marketing/README.md

 3. City or site specific only is lower case with a slash before it as above.
 For example /melbourne

 ### Combined Icon and Long Form
-- TBC
+Logo can be combined in forms described
+- Iconic Logo set in top left corner
+- unspent.space, unspent.space/[your city here] or /[your city here] to be centred

 ### General Text
 - Helvetica in _uBLack or _uWhite
 - Centred or left justified
-- Corect capitolisations
+- Correct capitolisations
 - Typo free
 - Emojis are incouraged
 - Titles and paragraphing should duplicate the github markdown